Panmoni/yapbay/docs/plan.md

 # YapBay Frontend Development Plan

-re-org trade ui of transaction log, need more details

 test immediate prompt to fund after escrow creation

 test recording of all events and transactions